nikarichardson/CSCI393/dungeon/README.md

 > Now users can only spawn monsters in rooms without a monster.
 Also, users cannot place items (loot) in a room that already contains loot.

 - [x] implement flee
+- [ ] fetch the monster stats from the monster database
+> Now the stats of spawned monsters is actually fetched from the monster description database, as was intended. `buildMonsterTable` was the existing command that builds this monster description database at dungeon creation.
+When a user spawns a monster, like `jack-o-lantern🎃`, the monster's stats are fetched from the table.
+Then the monster is placed in the dungeon in the current room.

 - [x] unequipping weapons is now supported
 - [x] starting player stats too high based on monster objects chosen for Erebor current rooms
 > Lowered starter player stats to <i>attack_power</i>: 150 and <i>defense_power</i>: 150.